petershin/liferay-learn/docs/commerce/latest/en/inventory-management/setting-up-warehouses.md

    You must set the geolocation before you can activate the warehouse.
    ```

-1. Click the *Eligibility* tab and associate the warehouse to a specific channel or all available channels.
-This determines the product inventory for a channel.
+1. You must link a warehouse to one or more channels after creation.
+This determines the product inventory for those channels.

-   If you want to associate the warehouse to a specific channel, click the *Specific Channels* radio button, enter a channel name and click *Select*.
+   Click the *Eligibility* tab, select *Specific Channels*, enter a channel name and click *Select*.

    ![Associate the warehouse to all available channels or specific channels.](./setting-up-warehouses/images/03.png)